See also Hybrid and Electric Car Radiation Risks at SaferEMR.com . https://www.saferemr.com/2014/07/shouldnt-hybrid-and-electric-cars-be-re.html

 Will Driverless Cars Cause DNA Damage and Cancer?
 April 15, 2018.
 John P. Thomas, MSPH, writes in Health Impact News:

-DAS Technology: Computers Take Over – Privacy Gone
+DAS Technology: Computers Take Over – Privacy Gone?

 “DAS equipped cars warn drivers when they start migrating out of their lane or get to close to another vehicle.
 DAS active cruise control can slow the car or speed it up depending on proximity to other vehicles on the road, and DAS cars can even take total control over the car to handle the sometimes-difficult process of parallel parking. ”There is a need to identify and improve privacy in all aspects of technology.
 (Das et al 2021)

 Hybrid and Electric Car Radiation Risks